-As the Opelika temperature goes down, your heat pump often has to pick up the pace to keep your household cozy.
+As the Auburn and Opelika temperature goes down, your heat pump often has to pick up the pace to keep your household cozy.
 While it will inescapably run the longest during cooler months, there are some things you can do to prevent excess strain on your heat pump that often leads to a heat pump repair.

 Is Your Filter Dirty?

 Ah, the golden rule of heat pump ownership: check your air filter often and confirm it is not dirty.
 We can’t say it enough.
 This is an inexpensive way to keep your heat pump operating as it should and help prevent heat pump repair.
 When your air filter is dirty and clogged, it becomes more difficult for air to pass through and causes your heat pump to work a lot harder than it should.
 All this extra work can lead to a breakdown.
 If you have Farnell Mechanical, Inc. perform regular annual maintenance on your heat pump, we’ll check your air filter and change it if needed.
 It’s a great idea to set a reminder for yourself to check your filter once a month and change it again when you start to see dirt building up.